zachmorr/esper/README.md

 # About Esper

-Heavily inspired by the [Pi-Hole](https://github.com/pi-hole/pi-hole), this project aims to bring network wide ad-blocking to another popular device popular among makers and hobbiests, the ESP32.
+Heavily inspired by the [Pi-Hole](https://github.com/pi-hole/pi-hole), this project aims to bring network wide ad-blocking to another popular device popular among makers and hobbyists, the ESP32.

 ## What is DNS?

-Commonly refered to as the "phonebook for the internet", the DNS protocol is how devices map human readable urls like google.com or facebook.com into IP addresses that the device can use.
+Commonly referred to as the "phone book for the internet", the DNS protocol is how devices map human readable urls like google.com or facebook.com into IP addresses that the device can use.

 ## How does Esper block ads?